EESSI/eessi-bot-software-layer/README.md

 Go to [https://github.com/settings/apps/**APP_NAME**](https://github.com/settings/apps/**APP_NAME**) and select the menu item **Install App** on the left-hand side.

-On the next page you should see a page with a list of accounts and organisations you can install the app on.
-Choose one and click on the "`Install`" button next to it.
+On the next page you should see a list of accounts and organisations you can install the app on.
+Choose one and click on the <kbd style="background-color: #28a745; color: white;">Install</kdb> button next to it.

 This leads to a page where you can select the repositories on whose the app should react to.
-Here, for the sake of simplicity, choose just `GH_ACCOUNT/software-layer` as described in the [prerequisites](#prerequisites).
-Select one, multiple, or all and click on the "`Install`" button.
+Here, for the sake of simplicity, choose "Only select repositories", then open the pull-down menu named "Select repositories" and in there select `GH_ACCOUNT/software-layer` (`GH_ACCOUNT` is the GitHub account mentioned in section [prerequisites](#prerequisites)).
+Finally, click on the <kbd style="background-color: #28a745; color: white;">Install</kbd> button.

 ## <a name="step4"></a>Step 4: Installing the EESSI bot on a `bot machine`